Grit is the combination of passion and perseverance and, author Angela Duckworth says, is the biggest predictor of achievement.

 Personally, I believe in the validity of this grit and/or conscientiousness.
 And I also tend to believe in the validity of combining passion with perseverance to “deepen” your passion.

-Becuase that’s exactly what I’ve done to launch ThePowerMoves.com
+Because that’s precisely what I’ve done to launch ThePowerMoves.com

 What I loved the most is how useful it is to “find your passion”.

-This is one of the questions people ask the most, and Grit gives a detailed explanation on how to find and develop your passion.
+This is one of the questions people ask the most, and Grit gives a detailed explanation of how to find and develop your passion.